w3f/polkadot-wiki/docs/general/ledger.md

 ### Removing Expired Democracy Locks

+You can remove expired democracy locks by issuing a batch transaction that will include the required extrinsics.

-Since Ledger does not support batch transactions, you must issue several extrinsics manually when you want remove expired democracy locks on an account stored on a Ledger device.
+You can also manually issue several extrinsics when you want remove expired democracy locks on an account stored on a Ledger device, as follows:

 - Go to https://polkadot.js.org/apps/#/accounts.
 Look at your expired locks and note which referenda they were for.